 Clover is a somewhat small town located in the state of South Carolina.
 With a population of 6,519 people and seven constituent neighborhoods, Clover is the 77th largest community in South Carolina.
 There's nothing like the smell of a brand new house, and in Clover, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Clover, and putting down their money on brand new construction.
 Clover’s real estate is, on average, some of the newest in the nation.
 Clover does seem to be experiencing an influx of affluent people, because the median household income is $44,337.00.

 Clover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clover is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Clover who work in office and administrative support (15.38%), sales jobs (9.56%), and management occupations (8.76%).
+Overall, Clover is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Clover who work in office and administrative support (15.48%), sales jobs (13.94%), and food service (7.59%).

-The per capita income in Clover in 2010 was $21,132, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,528 for a family of four.
+The per capita income in Clover in 2018 was $20,644, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,576 for a family of four.
 However, Clover contains both very wealthy and poor people as well.

-Clover is a very ethnically-diverse town.
+Clover is an extremely ethnically-diverse town.
 The people who call Clover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clover include English, Irish, African, and Italian.
+Important ancestries of people in Clover include German, English, Irish, Italian, and French.

 The most common language spoken in Clover is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Langs. of India.